 The Community Living Section (CLS) is a section within the Wyoming Department of Health's Aging Division.
 The CLS houses multiple programs, primarily under the direction of the Older Americans Act of 1965 amended in 2020.

-Please contact Title III B Program Manager Betty Sones if you have any questions about the Title III B Program: betty.sones@wyo.gov - 307-777-6321
+Please contact the Title III B Program Manager if you have any questions about the Title III B Program.

 Introduction to Title III-B Support Services